pieterlexis/pdns/docs/http-api/endpoint-zones.rst

   Get all zones from the server.

-  :query server_id: The name of the server
+  :param server_id: The name of the server

 .. http:post:: /api/v1/servers/:server_id/zones

   Creates a new domain.

-  :query server_id: The name of the server
+  :param server_id: The name of the server

   -  ``dnssec``, ``nsec3narrow``, ``presigned``, ``nsec3param``, ``active-keys`` are OPTIONAL.
   -  ``dnssec``, ``nsec3narrow``, ``presigned`` default to ``false``.